Diluc99/Mental-Health-companion-/README.md

 🗑️ Manage Entries: View, revisit, and delete past journal entries with ease.

 The app features a sleek, modern design with a dark blue gradient theme, glassmorphism effects, and smooth animations, making it both functional and visually appealing. 🌙

 🏆 Hackathon Victory
 I’m proud to share that this project won the AIZureStack CertifyO Hackathon, held virtually on May 4, 2025! 🏆 Organized by CertifyO, the 8-hour hackathon focused on creating innovative solutions using Azure technologies.
 I participated solo under the team name AIZureStack CertifyO Hackathon, leveraging Azure AI's DeepSeek-V3-0324 model and AWS S3 to build this privacy-focused mental health tool. 🕒💻
 The journey was intense but rewarding—integrating DeepSeek for empathetic chat responses and designing the mood graph pushed my skills to the limit.
 CertifyO’s mentorship was invaluable, and winning the hackathon was a moment of pure joy!
-Reflecting on May 21, 2025, I’m excited to share this project with the world. 🌟
+Reflecting on May 21, 2025, at 12:03 PM IST, I’m excited to share this project with the world. 🌟

 🚀 Setup Instructions
 Follow these steps to set up and run the project locally:
 Prerequisites

+Requirement
+Description

+🛠️ Node.js and npm
-🛠️ Node.js and npm installed
+Ensure Node.js and npm are installed

-☁️ AWS S3 bucket (mental-health-companion) with appropriate IAM permissions 🧠 Azure AI resource with DeepSeek-V3-0324 model deployed
+☁️ AWS S3 Bucket
+mental-health-companion with IAM permissions

+🧠 Azure AI Resource
+DeepSeek-V3-0324 model deployed

 Steps